Huntington, Massachusetts

 Huntington is a town in Hampshire County, Massachusetts, United States.
 The population was 2,094 at the 2020 census.
-It is known for containing the "DJ Crazy Train Green Room" and is part of the Springfield, Massachusetts Metropolitan Statistical Area.
+It is part of the Springfield, Massachusetts Metropolitan Statistical Area.

+The main village of Huntington is in the south of the town, with the villages of Norwich and Norwich Bridge in the center.
+(The villages are unofficial neighborhoods representing clusters of buildings in an otherwise rural town.)

+The villages of Knightville (or Knightsville) and Indian Hollow toward the north were removed by the construction of the Knightville Dam from 1939 to 1941.